 All the films and prints are kept in an air-conditioned room with daily temperature and humidity control.

-These last years, thousands of 35mm negative films and colour slides of Dominique Darr’s archives from the 60’s and 70’s, retracing Auroville’s history and its first years, have been digitalized.
+These last years, thousands of 35mm negative films and colour slides of Dominique Darr’s archives from the 1960’s and 1970’s, retracing Auroville’s history and its first years, have been digitized.

 The dark room has two purposes: